 You will receive an electronic version of your CAS – an original version is not required for your visa application.

 Check all the information on your CAS to confirm it is correct.
-In particular, please ensure that your passport number is for the passport on which you will travel to the UK.
+In particular, please ensure that your passport number is for the passport you will use to travel to the UK.

 Any tuition fees (including fee deposits) that you have paid prior to the CAS being issued will be shown on the CAS you receive.
 If you make any further payments towards your tuition fees before using your CAS to apply for a visa, we will email you an updated CAS summary automatically once the payment has been processed – you do not need to contact us to request this and your CAS number will not change.
 If you do not receive an updated CAS before you apply for your visa you can submit receipts for your payments with your visa application.

-It is possible that your email provider may not display the CAS fee data correctly if they are not used to rendering the British pound sterling symbol.
-However, please be assured that UKVI (UK Visas and Immigration) will receive the correct information in the electronic version of your CAS.
+Your email provider may not display the CAS fee data correctly if they are not used to rendering the British pound sterling symbol.
+However, please be assured that UK Visas and Immigration (UKVI) will receive the correct information in the electronic version of your CAS.

 We cannot make any updates to your CAS once it has been used for a visa application.